Our Services

 Helpful Resources

-During fight-or-flight your muscles can go unexpectedly limp as blood is diverted from certain muscle groups, stress hormones overload neuromuscular junctions, and an innate “shutdown” response may kick in.
+During a fight-or-flight response, muscles can suddenly go limp.
+This happens because blood is diverted away from certain muscle groups, stress hormones flood neuromuscular junctions, and the body's innate "shutdown" (or freeze) response may activate.

-There are several factors to consider if you notice sudden weakness or persistent limpness, from breathing and grounding techniques to underlying conditions and when to seek medical advice.
+If you're experiencing sudden weakness or persistent limpness, several factors matter — from breathing and grounding techniques to underlying medical conditions and knowing when to seek professional care.

 Stress is a normal part of life.
 When we perceive danger—real or imagined—our bodies trigger the well-known "fight-or-flight" response.
 This reaction, governed by your nervous and endocrine systems, readies you to either confront the threat or run away.
 One less-talked-about aspect of this response is muscle limpness during high stress.
 Below, we'll explain why muscles sometimes go limp under duress, what's happening inside your body, and how to manage this response without sugar-coating the reality.